 The murder of David Rizzio, personal secretary of Mary Queen of Scots, in my mind is one of the most dramatic moments in Scottish history, if not all history.
-Rizzio was born in 1533 in Pancalieri in the duchy of Savoy, the son of a poor musician.
+Rizzio was born in 1533 in Pancalieri in the duchy of Savoy.
+He .was a descendant of the Riccio Counts de San Paolo et Solbrito.
 He had a beautiful singing voice and was in the employ of the archbishop of Turin before he made his way to the court of the duke of Savoy in Nice and a position as secretary to the duke’s ambassador, the Marquess of Moretto.
 In the fall of 1561, they travelled to Scotland.
 The Marquess was impressed with Rizzio’s musical talents and encouraged him to seek a job at the Scottish court.

 Mary, Queen of Scots was an expert musician herself and just happened to be looking for a bass to sing in a quartet of French singers.
 Rizzio performed for the queen twice and she liked him so much she offered him a job as a gentleman of the privy chamber.
 While some in the Scottish court found Rizzio to be an ugly little man, others found him congenial.
 He had expensive taste in clothes and an overinflated sense of self importance.
 Mary’s secretary for French correspondence fell out of her favor in December 1564 and Mary appointed Rizzio as his replacement.